 You MUST apply to graduate by 1 February to secure your place.
 If you wait to know your practical work results before applying to graduate you’ll miss out and we wouldn’t want that.

-Please be aware that only practical work reports submitted by 1 February 2022 will have an opportunity to resubmit if required.
+Please be aware that only practical work reports submitted by 1 February in the year in which you have applied to graduate will have an opportunity to resubmit if required.
 No extensions to the practical work and employer report submission deadline of 20 February will be possible.

-Please log into MyLinc to check and make sure your personal email and mobile number are up to date, and that your address information is correct.
+Please log into LUCAS to check and make sure your personal email and mobile number are up to date, and that your address information is correct.